Skumbl/Scum_Mage_Bot/README.md

 - [interactions.py](https://interactions-py.github.io/interactions.py/): Main API for handling Discord interactions.
 - [d20](https://pypi.org/project/d20/): Dice engine serving as the base for dice rolling functionalities
-* other dependencies can be found in the dependencies.txt file in the git.
+* other dependencies can be found in the requirements.txt file in the git.
 ## 🤝 Contributions

 Contributions to Scum Mage are welcome!
 If you encounter any issues, have suggestions for improvements, or want to contribute new features, feel free to open an issue or submit a pull request on [GitHub](https://github.com/Skumbl/Scum_Mage_Bot).